anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08-annex.md

 <a name="x.x.x"></a>
 ### Process (OPNFV)

-<p><strong>OPNFV Releases, and their repsective test verificaitons and validations requires 1) the implentation and adoption of an Installer to perform the needed installation and distirbution of infrastructure componetns and services, 2) identification and acceptance of a Feature Project introducing new, or enhanced, platform capabilities, and 3) an appropriate Test Project explicitly calling out the test use cases and scenarnios for verificaiton and validation.</strong></p>
+<p><strong>OPNFV Releases, and their repsective test verifications and validations requires 1) the implentation and adoption of an Installer to perform the needed installation and distirbution of infrastructure componetns and services, 2) identification and acceptance of a Feature Project introducing new, or enhanced, platform capabilities, and 3) an appropriate Test Project explicitly calling out the test use cases and scenarnios for verification and validation.</strong></p>

 <p><strong>More specifically:</strong></p>
 <p><strong><u>Release Status</u></strong></p>